otacke/h5pxapikatchu/readme.txt

 = 0.4.7 =
 Upgrade if you want to register xAPI statements from your content that is embedded on other pages.
-Please note that you need to activate this option first.
-Activating this option may lead to unexpected xAPI statements (in high numbers) if others embed your content somewhere.
-Your server will have to cope with all these statements.
-This behavior may deplete your resources and is a potential gateway for a denial-of-service attack.

 = 0.4.6 =
 Upgrade if you require an action triggered after adding an entry to the database including the entry's id